sourcecred/docs/docs/beta/introduction.md

 - Selling their grain back to the project in exchange for money from the project's budget (essentially wages you can claim by selling your Grain).
-- "Boosting" specific initiatives, ideas, goals, etc in the project by "burning" some of their Grain to make more Cred for that initiative.
-And creating a small flow of Cred from the initiative back to themselves as a bonus.
-- Selling their Grain to people or groups outside the project who would like to use it for Boosting and incentivizing certain features/decisions.
+- Selling their Grain to people or groups outside the project who would like to use it for incentivizing certain features/decisions.

 Follow the rabbit hole deeper by reading our
 [How Grain Works](https://sourcecred.io/docs/beta/grain) documentation.